Sharpsnout stingray: Description

 The pectoral fin disc of the sharpsnout stingray is about as wide as long, with strongly concave leading margins and rounded corners.
 The snout is long and projecting, measuring 39–54% as long as the disc is wide.
 The eyes are minute and followed by much larger spiracles.
 There is a flap of skin between the nares, with a finely fringed posterior margin.
 The line of the mouth is slightly indented at the center.
 The upper and lower jaws both contain 56–68 tooth rows; the teeth are blunt and arranged with a quincunx pattern.
 A transverse row of 5 papillae are present on the floor of the mouth.

 The pelvic fins are distinctive, being over twice as long as wide with a gently sinuous trailing margin, and tapering to an acute tip that sometimes extends past the disc.
 The whip-like tail measures over twice the length of the disc and bears 1–2 serrated spines on top.
 Posterior to the spines are a subtle dorsal keel and a ventral fin fold about half as long as the disc.
 A band of small tubercles runs along the dorsal midline from behind the eyes to the base of the tail (excluding a posterior portion of the disc), with larger tubercles in a central row and on each "shoulder".
 More conical tubercles are scattered over the upper surface of the tail past the spines.
 The coloration is a uniform brown above, and white below darkening towards the disc margin.
 This species typically attains a disc width of 70 cm, but individuals up to 1.5 m across have been recorded.

 Biology and ecology

 The sharpsnout stingray feeds on small burrowing invertebrates such as worms, crustaceans, and molluscs, excavating them from the substrate and grinding them apart with its pavement-like teeth.
 Like other stingrays, this species is aplacental viviparous, with females giving birth to 1–3 young every year.
-Similarly to the Colares stingray (D. colarensis), the annual movements of this ray may relate to reproduction as most females found near the coast are newly impregnated.
+Similarly to the Colares stingray (Fontitrygon colarensis), the annual movements of this ray may relate to reproduction as most females found near the coast are newly impregnated.
 Younger individuals have proportionately longer tails (measuring up to three times the disc width) than adults.